hovik-aghajanyan/Android-Pay-Sample/README.md

 In this guide we'll walk you through how to integrate Android Pay with the judoNative Android SDK.

 ## Requirements
 Android Pay is compatible with devices running Android OS 4.4 (KitKat) or later.
-In addition to this, please check that you have a public key, received when setting up your judo account to use with Android Pay.
+In addition to this, please check you have a public key, received when setting up your judo account to use with Android Pay.

 ## Application Flow
 When taking a payment using Android Pay the following steps are involved: